Qualia Mind Review

 • Microbial contamination

-Safe use
+Safe use of Qualia Mind

 More importantly, cycling prevents the excess buildup of acetylcholine from huperzine A. Having too much acetylcholine can be very dangerous and can, in extreme cases, lead to respiratory depression, comas, and death.
-(It’s unlikely you’d get there with the small amount of huperzine A in Qualia Mind, but it is still possible, especially if you don’t follow their directions.)
+(It’s unlikely you’d get there with the small amount of huperzine A in Qualia Mind, but it is still possible, especially if you don’t follow the cycling directions.)

-A study on Qualia Mind
+Qualia Mind study

 • Executive function, using the Adult Executive Functioning Inventory (ADEXI)